rabindranath-mishra/GameBoyZero/README.md

 ## 5. GPIO Pin Configuration

-Raspberry Pi GPIOs needs to be used for Display, Keys and PWM audio.
-There are 12 keys needed, one PWM audio, all in all we need 13 pins in addition to the pins that the display TFT uses.
+Raspberry Pi GPIOs needs to be used for Display, Keys, PWM audio and power supply.
+There are 12 keys needed, one PWM audio, and 2 fpr power; all in all we need 15 pins in addition to the pins that the display TFT uses.
 Fom the display [documentation](https://www.waveshare.com/wiki/3.5inch_RPi_LCD_(A)) we find that the display header occupies 1-28 physical pins of the PI but the pins '3,5,7,8,10,12,13,15,16' are not used, hence they can be used.
 We would use the pin 2 and 6 to supply power to the PI.

 We will use the below pins for the purpose mentioned.